Skip to main content

 Mott St is an Asian-influenced restaurant whose cult-favorite Mott Burger has become one of Chicago’s most talked-about burgers, backed by a Bib Gourmand nod and a serious cocktail program.
 The burger’s double patties, hoisin depth, and sweet potato shoestrings draw burger hunters to Wicker Park as much as the rest of the ambitious menu.

-Mott Burger, Mott Burger + Egg, King Crab Rice
+Must-Try Dishes: Mott Burger, Mott Burger + Egg, King Crab Rice

-What makes it special: A Michelin-recognized Asian restaurant serving one of Chicago’s most influential burgers.
+What Makes it Special: A Michelin-recognized Asian restaurant serving one of Chicago’s most influential burgers.

 8.5